svenssonjoel/lispBM/doc/lbmref.md

 ## Performance differences

+All Values in LBM are encoded in one way or another.
+The encoded value holds additional information about type and garbage collection mark bit.
+Operations that operate on an LBM value needs to unpack this encoded format and extract the actual numerical information from the representation.
+This has a cost and operations on numbers are in general a bit slower than what one gets in, for example C.

+The chart below shows the time it takes to perform 10 million additions on the x86 architecture (a i7-6820HQ) in 32bit mode.
+The difference in cost is negligible between the types `byte` - `u32` with a huge increase in cost for 64 bit types.

 ![Performance of 10 million additions at various types on x86 32bit](./images/millions.png)

+In 64But mode the x86 version of LBM shows negligible differences in cost of additions at different types.

 ![Performance of 10 million additions at various types on x86 64bit](./images/millions64.png)

+On emedded platforms there are likely other limitations that kick in and makes the cost of operations at different more different.
+Producing a chart on for example STM32 is on my TODO list.

 ---